-92. Renewal requirements for airline transport pilot licence
+92. Renewal requirements for ATPL

-A holder of an airline transport pilot licence may apply for renewal of the licence where he or she has logged not less than six hours as pilot in command or co-pilot and has done six take-offs and landings within the six months preceding the date of application for renewal.
+A holder of ATPL may apply for renewal of the licence where he or she has logged not less than 6 hours as PIC or co-pilot and has done six take-offs and landings within the six months preceding the date of application for renewal.

-Glider Pilot Licence
+Glider Pilot Licence (GPL)

-93. General eligibility requirements for glider pilot licence
+93. General eligibility requirements for GPL

-(1) The applicant for glider pilot licence shall not be less than 16 years of age.
+(1) An applicant for GPL shall not be less than sixteen years of age.

-(2) The applicant shall hold a current Class 2 Medical Assessment.
+(2) The applicant shall hold a current class 2 medical assessment.

-94. Aeronautical knowledge and skill requirement for glider pilot licence
+94. Aeronautical knowledge and skill requirement for GPL

-(1) Knowledge:-An applicant for glider pilot licence shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a glider pilot licencein at least the following subjects-
+(1) An applicant for GPL shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of GPL in at least the following subjects-

-(a) air law including-

-- (i) rules and regulations relevant to the holder of a glider pilot licence; - (ii) rules of the air; - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of glider systems and instruments; - (ii) operating limitations of gliders; and - (iii) relevant operational information from the flight manual or other appropriate document; - (c) flight performance, planning and loading including- - (i) effects of loading and mass distribution on flight characteristics; mass and balance considerations; - (ii) use and practical application of launching, landing and other performance data; - (iii) pre-flight and en-route fligfht planning appropriate to operations under VFR; appropriate air traffic services procedures; altimeter setting procedures; operations in areas of high-density traffic; - (d) human performance relevant to the glider pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and deadreckoning techniques;
+- (a) air law including- - (i) rules and regulations relevant to the holder of GPL; - (ii) rules of the air; and - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of glider systems and instruments; - (ii) operating limitations of gliders; and - (iii) relevant operational information from the flight manual or other appropriate document; - (c) flight performance, planning and loading including- - (i) effects of loading and mass distribution on flight characteristics, mass and balance considerations;

-- (ii) use of aeronautical charts; - (g) operational procedures including- - (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (ii) different launch methods and associated procedures; - (iii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; and - (h) principles of flight relating to gliders. - (2) The applicant shall have demonstrated a level of knowledge appropriate to the privileges to be granted to a holder of a glider pilot licence, in communication procedures and phraseology as appropriate to VFR operations and on action to be taken in case of communication failure. - (3) Skill: An applicant for glider pilot licence shall demonstrate the ability to perform as pilot in command of a glider the procedures and maneuvers described in regulation 94(3) with a degree of competency appropriate to the privileges to be granted to the holder of a glider pilot licence and to : - (i) Recognize and manage threat errors - (ii) Operate the glider within its limits - (iii) Complete all maneuvers with smoothness and accuracy - (iv) Exercise good judgement and airmanship - (v) Apply aeronautical knowledge - (vi) Maintain control of a glider at all times in a manner such that the successful outcome or procedure or maneuver is ensured.
+- (ii) use and practical application of launching, landing and other performance data; and - (iii) pre-flight and en-route flight planning appropriate to operations under VFR, appropriate air traffic services procedures, altimeter setting procedures and operations in areas of high-density traffic; - (d) human performance relevant to the glider pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and dead-reckoning techniques; - (ii) use of aeronautical charts; - (g) operational procedures including- - (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (ii) different launch methods and associated procedures; - (iii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; and - (h) principles of flight relating to gliders.

+(2) The applicant shall have demonstrated a level of knowledge appropriate to the privileges to be granted to a holder of GPL, in communication procedures and phraseology as appropriate to VFR operations and on action to be taken in case of communication failure.

+(3) An applicant for GPL shall demonstrate the ability to perform as PIC of a glider the procedures and maneuvers described in regulation 95 (3) with a degree of competency appropriate to the privileges to be granted to the holder of a GPL and to-

+- (a) recognise and manage threat errors;

+- (b) operate the glider within its limits;

+- (c) complete all maneuvers with smoothness and accuracy;

+- (d) exercise good judgment and airmanship;

+- (e) apply aeronautical knowledge; and

+- (f) maintain control of a glider at all times in a manner such that the successful outcome, procedure or maneuver is ensured.

-95. Experience required for glider pilot licence
+95. Experience required for GPL

-(1) An applicant for glider pilot licence shall complete not less than six hours of flight time as a pilot of gliders including two hours of solo flight time during which not less than 20 launches and landings have been performed.
+(1) An applicant for GPL shall complete not less than six hours of flight time as a pilot of gliders including two hours of solo flight time during which not less than twenty launches and landings have been performed.

-An applicant who has flight time as a pilot of aircraft in other categories, shall, notwithstanding the requirement of sub-regulation (1) be credited with flight time from the said category by the Authority as prescribed in the applicable technical guidance material provided that the credited time does not exceed 50%.
-(3) The applicant for glider pilot licence shall gain operational experience in gliders, under appropriate supervision, in at least the following areas-
+(2) An applicant who has flight time as a pilot of aircraft in other categories shall notwithstanding the requirement of subregulation (1) be credited with flight time from the said category by the authority provided that the credited time does not exceed fifty percent.

+(3) The applicant for GPL shall gain operational experience in gliders, under appropriate supervision, in at least the following areas-